 Nearby is Main Guard, a Georgian house on Berwick quay, built to act as a guard house.
 Within Main Guard house is a special exhibition, on 'The Story of a Border Garrison Town', telling the rich and often turbulent history of Berwick.

 The Jacobite rebellion of 1715 emphasised the importance of Berwick to defend against a Scottish incursion along the east coast.
 The English government wanted to make sure that Berwick was able to block a new Jacobite invasion, so a large number of soldiers needed to be stationed there.
-Until the 18th century soldiers were usually billited in houses or taverns, which did nothing to help discipline.
+Until the 18th-century soldiers were usually billeted in houses or taverns, which did nothing to help discipline.

-There was no sanitation and no ruinning water.
-Clearly the barracks were not designed for comfort, and budget constraints meant the buildings were shorn of all but absolutely necessary embellishments.
+There was no sanitation and no running water.
+Clearly, the barracks were not designed for comfort, and budget constraints meant the buildings were shorn of all but absolutely necessary embellishments.

 In 1739 the Clock Block was added.
 It initially served as a storage space and later became the Regimental Institute.
 A hospital was built in 1741, and an officers mess built onto the inner face of the main gate.

 After Bonnie Prince Charlie's failed 1745 Jacobite Rising the Barracks became less important.
 It was often garrisoned by troops considered unfit for combat.
 It was completely abandoned after the Napoleonic Wars until a small garrison took up residence in the 1850s.
 Then in 1881, the King's Own Borderers (later the King's Own Scottish Borderers) made Berwick their headquarters, though no regular troops remain in residence today.

 Our family really enjoyed visiting the Barracks, particularly the museum settings which showed how ordinary soldiers lived and worked here.
 Do take time to visit the 17th-century church of Holy Trinity, just opposite the Barracks entrance.